BUREAU OF ENGINEERING

 The Tuner side has guides at each bottom corner.
 The IF-AF side has a centrally-mounted guide on the top and on the bottom.
 The edge of the IF-AF chassis slides in this guide keeping the unit in position so the thumbnuts can be tightened.
 There are entry holes for the power unit's cables.
 The entry hole for the Tuner can be seen.
 The entry hole for the IF-AF unit is in the upper right part of the back panel.
 There is also a hole thru the sides that are mounted together.
 This allows the shielded cable harness connection between the IF-AF unit and the Tuner LO.
 There are holes in the bottom that indicate that shock-mounts were probably originally bolted there.

 The two cabinets will have to be "unbolted" and separated.
-This will allow for easier moving and more thorough cleaning, surface prep and repaint.
+This will allow for easier moving and more thorough cleaning, body work, surface prep and repaint.

 Inspection - June 18, 2017 to June 23, 2017 - No doubt, this is a formidable